trevian2345/ENPM661_Project2/README.md

 ### Output

-While the Di is running, it will output the vizualization of the cells being explored.
+While the program is running, it will output the vizualization of the cells being explored.
 Once a solution has been found, the program outputs the cells explored.
 The program also outputs an optimal sequence of actions to get from the initial to the goal point.